cis-ds/course-site/content/faq/_index.md

 - [Office of Student Disability Services](https://sds.cornell.edu)
 - [Cornell Health CAPS (Counseling & Psychological Services)](https://health.cornell.edu/services/counseling-psychiatry)
 - [Undocumented/DACA Student support](https://dos.cornell.edu/undocumented-daca-support/undergraduate-admissions-financial-aid)

+### Disability accommodations

+Your access in this course is important to me.
+Please request your accommodation letter early in the semester, or as soon as you become registered with Student Disability Services (SDS), so that we have adequate time to arrange your approved academic accommodations.

+- Once SDS approves your accommodation letter, it will be emailed to both you and me.
+Please follow up with me to discuss the necessary logistics of your accommodations.
+- If you experience any access barriers in this course, such as with printed content, graphics, online materials, or any communication barriers, reach out to me or SDS right away.
+- If you need immediate accommodation, please speak with me after class or send an email message to me and [SDS](mailto:sds_cu@cornell.edu).

+If you have, or think you may have a disability, please contact Student Disability Services for a confidential discussion: [SDS](mailto:sds_cu@cornell.edu) or visit [sds.cornell.edu](https://sds.cornell.edu) to learn more.

 ## Acknowledgments